Arts & Sciences College of Arts & Sciences

 Graduate Courses

 Seniors in the University who have obtained in advance the approval of the dean for Graduate Studies may receive up to 12 hours credit for graduate courses taken in addition to the courses necessary to complete their undergraduate work, provided that such credits are earned within the calendar year prior to receipt of the baccalaureate.
 For procedures, inquire at the Office of Graduate Studies.
+Coursework taken prior to receipt of the baccalaureate may not always be accepted for transfer to other institutions as graduate work.

 Residency Requirement

+The term "Residency" refers to courses taken at UNL.
 Students must complete at least 30 of the 120 total hours for their degree at the University of Nebraska–Lincoln.
-Students must complete at least 1/2 of their major coursework, including 6 hours at the 300 or 400 level in their major and 15 of the 30 hours required at the 300 or 400 level, in residence.
-Credit earned during education abroad may be used toward the residency requirement only if students register through the University of Nebraska–Lincoln.
+Students must complete at least 18 hours of their major coursework, and 15 of the 30 hours required at the 300 or 400 level, at UNL.

 Cross-listed Course Policy